kimwooch/ImageComparisonPixelHue/README.md

 # Image Similarity using pixel and hue values

-  This program can be used to find two most similar images by comparing their pixel and histogram euclidean values.
+&nbsn;This program can be used to find two most similar images by comparing their pixel and histogram euclidean values.
 It provides the difference rates for each images within a group and these values can be used to identify similar images.

 ## Objective